gazebosim/sdf_tutorials/composition/proposal.md

 operations, part of the reason being that nesting directly is not actually implemented in the current `libsdformat` (9.1.0).
 Nesting of models generally implies that the elements can be referred via a form of scope, such as `{scope}::{name}`.
-However, `::` is not a special token and thus can be used to create "false" hierarchy or potential collision.
+However, `::` is not a special token and thus can be used to create "false" hierarchy or potential name collisions.
 Additionally, there is no way for elements within the same file to refer "up" to another element, e.g. with in a robot assembly, adding a weld between a gripper and an arm when the two are sibiling models.